NetTrack by Missing Link Software

 remote lookups.
 It only takes a minute or so to download the

-SQL DB in under 5 seconds.
-This depends on the speed of
+and import it into NetTrack.
+This depends on the speed of your

-import takes about 4 seconds, or to just do my state takes just
+takes about 9 seconds, or to just do my state and the 3 states

 You can export your database for others to use.